 - Performing schedule data quality assessments to ensure the schedule is properly constructed.
-These helps to prevent errors when sharing data with BOEMax.
-For example, the proposal team would check for any logic errors and verify data has been entered for user defined fields.
+These help to prevent errors when sharing data with BOEMax.
+For example, in P6, the proposal team would check for any logic errors and verify data has been entered for user defined fields.
 Another item to check is to ensure resources assigned to an activity have planned dates within the start and finish dates of the activity.

 Once the proposal team creates their initial iteration of the schedule, they can import the data from P6 into BOEMax to create their schedule driven cost estimate data.
 This data import includes the:

 - User defined code structure or field content.

 - Resource loaded activities.
 The schedule activities become work packages in BOEMax with matching start and finish dates and durations along with the resource assignment data.
 The proposal teams have the option of importing the resource assignment data exactly as time phased in P6 or they can apply a distribution profile to the total base resource value imported into the cost estimate software.